NCGS Geoscience Teaching Award

-The Northern California Geological Society presented this award, now discontinued, to individual teachers for excellence in the teaching of earth or environmental sciences in Grades K-8 and Grades 9-12.
+The NCGS presented this award, now discontinued, to individual teachers for excellence in the teaching of earth or environmental sciences in Grades K-8 and Grades 9-12.

-The recipient of the 2014-2015 NCGS Geoscience Teaching award of $500 was Elizabeth Brooking of Pinole Middle School in Pinole, CA.
+The recipient of the NCGS Geoscience Teaching Award of $500 was Elizabeth Brooking of Pinole Middle School in Pinole, CA.

-The recipient of the 2006-2007 NCGS Geoscience Teaching award of $500 was Cheryl Costello of Monte Vista High School in Dublin, CA. She also won the award the previous year.
+The recipient of the NCGS Geoscience Teaching Award of $500 was Cheryl Costello of Monte Vista High School in Dublin, CA. She also won the award the previous year.

-Mr. de St. Croix lives in Dublin and teaches 6th grade earth science at Harvest Park Middle School in Pleasanton.
+Mr. de St. Croix teaches 6th grade earth science at Harvest Park Middle School in Pleasanton.
 He received a BA in geology with a minor in education from UC Davis and a Masters in science education also from UC Davis.
 He enjoys the piano and guitar and a wide variety of outdoor activities including fossil and rock collecting.

 Mrs. Costello teaches geology at Monte Vista High School in Danville.
-Her education includes a B.S. in geology from University of the Pacific and an M.S. in geology from CSU, Hayward (now CSU, East Bay).
+Her education includes a B.S. in geology from University of the Pacific and an M.S. in geology from CSU Hayward (now CSU East Bay).
 Before becoming a teacher she was an environmental consultant.
-She lives in Pleasanton with her husband Mike and 2-year-old son Matthew.
 She enjoys the opportunity she now has to teach a subject she loves.

-Mrs. Holmes is a member of NCGS.
-Her degrees are in history with teaching minors in science and music.
+Mrs. Holmes, a member of NCGS, holds degrees in history with teaching minors in science and music.
 She has been teaching for more than 30 years and is now a science specialist in the Fremont School District at Parkmont Elementary School.
 In that capacity, she offers a fourth grade earth sciences unit that includes numerous hands-on labs.
 She is widely traveled, plays the piano and guitar, and enjoys hands-on arts; her favorite hobby, however, is geology.
 In pursuit of this hobby she attends numerous conferences and generally seeks out every opportunity to expand her geological knowledge.
 She is a member of the Castro Valley Mineral and Gem Society.

-The recipient of the 2004-2005 NCGS Geoscience Teaching award of $500 was Tamara Garcia of John O’Connell High School in San Francisco, CA.
+The recipient of the NCGS Geoscience Teaching Award of $500 was Tamara Garcia of John O’Connell High School in San Francisco, CA.